Education in the United States: Sex education

 Almost all students in the U.S. receive some form of sex education at least once between grades 7 and 12; many schools begin addressing some topics as early as grades 4 or 5.
 However, what students learn varies widely, because curriculum decisions are so decentralized.
 Many states have laws governing what is taught in sex education classes or allowing parents to opt out.
 Some state laws leave curriculum decisions to individual school districts.

-For example, a 1999 study by the Guttmacher Institute found that most U.S. sex education courses in grades 7 through 12 cover puberty, HIV, STDs, abstinence, implications of teenage pregnancy, and how to resist peer pressure.
+A 1999 study by the Guttmacher Institute found that most U.S. sex education courses in grades 7 through 12 cover puberty, HIV, STDs, abstinence, implications of teenage pregnancy, and how to resist peer pressure.
 Other studied topics, such as methods of birth control and infection prevention, sexual orientation, sexual abuse, and factual and ethical information about abortion, varied more widely.

-However, according to a 2004 survey, a majority of the 1001 parent groups polled wants complete sex education in schools.
+However, according to a 2004 survey, a majority of the 1,001 parent groups polled wants complete sex education in schools.
 The American people are heavily divided over the issue.
-Over 80% of polled parents agreed with the statement "Sex education in school makes it easier for me to talk to my child about sexual issues," while under 17% agreed with the statement that their children were being exposed to "subjects I don't think my child should be discussing."
-10% believed that their children's sexual education class forced them to discuss sexual issues "too early."
+Over 80% of polled parents agreed with the statement "Sex education in school makes it easier for me to talk to my child about sexual issues", while under 17% agreed with the statement that their children were being exposed to "subjects I don't think my child should be discussing".
+10% believed that their children's sexual education class forced them to discuss sexual issues "too early".
 On the other hand, 49% of the respondents (the largest group) were "somewhat confident" that the values taught in their children's sex ed classes were similar to those taught at home, and 23% were less confident still.
 (The margin of error was plus or minus 4.7%.)

 According to The 74, an American education news website, the United States uses two methods to teach sex education.
 Comprehensive sex education focuses on sexual risk reduction.
 This method focuses on the benefits of contraception and safe sex.
 The abstinence-emphasized curriculum focuses on sexual risk avoidance, discouraging activity that could become a "gateway" to sexual activities.

+LGBT curriculum laws

+At least 20 states have had their legislatures introduce derivative bills of the Florida Parental Rights in Education Act, including Arizona, Georgia, Iowa, Kentucky, Louisiana, Michigan, Missouri, Ohio, Oklahoma, Tennessee, and South Carolina.

+In April 2022, Alabama became the second state to pass a similar bill, with governor Kay Ivey signing House Bill 322, legislation which additionally requires all students to use either male or female bathrooms in Alabama public schools based on their sex.
+Some states have had similar provisions to Florida's law since the 1980s, though they have never gained the name of "Don't Say Gay" bills by critics until recently.